Officials: U.S. has intel Taliban don't plan to abide by peace deal

 As a Republican congressman from Kansas, Pompeo in 2014 blasted the Obama administration for exchanging five detained Taliban leaders in return for the release of a U.S. soldier, Bowe Bergdahl.

-But in an interview with Fox News on Monday, Pompeo rejected criticism that the deal was driven by President Trump's re-election campaign and said that it was aimed at ensuring the Taliban cut ties with terrorist groups such as al Qaeda.
+But in an interview with Fox News on Monday, Pompeo rejected criticism that the deal was driven by Trump's re-election campaign and said that it was aimed at ensuring the Taliban cut ties with terrorist groups, such as Al Qaeda.

 "Now they've got to execute it.
 Now we'll be able to see, the world will be able to see, if they truly live up to that obligation."